 Carnegie Mellon University will create a groundbreaking initiative dedicated to the interdisciplinary investigation of the economic, organizational and public policy impacts of technology.

 The Block Center for Technology and Society will employ researchers to develop innovative policy recommendations to help promote widespread access to the benefits of technological change.
 It will be housed in CMU's Heinz College of Information Systems and Public Policy.

-Keith Block, vice chairman, president and COO of Salesforce, and his wife, Suzanne Kelley, have made the lead $15 million gift to establish the center and ensure advanced technology has positive benefits for all members of the global community.
+Keith Block, co-CEO of Salesforce, and his wife, Suzanne Kelley, have made the lead $15 million gift to establish the center and ensure advanced technology has positive benefits for all members of the global community.
 The gift was announced during an event for alumni and supporters in San Francisco celebrating Carnegie Mellon's 50th anniversary of becoming a comprehensive research university.

 Carnegie Mellon is a world leader in the cross-disciplinary exploration of the intersection of technology and humanity.
 The Block Center will build new momentum behind the extraordinary research and education at this nexus, and will facilitate a deeper connection between the many CMU colleges, schools and programs focused on examining the impact of technology on the human condition.

 "Foreseeing and addressing the challenges posed by the rapidly increasing role of technology in our lives is a critical focus of our work here at Carnegie Mellon," said Farnam Jahanian, interim president.
 "We are thrilled that Keith and Suzanne have included CMU in their extraordinary generosity, supporting outstanding work on some of society's greatest challenges."